TRF Member Handbook: Membership

 - investment profits and losses.

-You can make extra payments (voluntary contributions) into your ASA and pay up to 10 percent of your yearly salary.
-You can put the money in pre-tax or post-tax.
-If you want to make voluntary contributions to your ASA, talk to your employer’s payroll staff.
+You can make extra payments (voluntary post-tax contributions) into your DC and pay up to 10 percent of your yearly salary.
+If you want to make voluntary contributions to your DC, talk to your employer’s payroll staff.

 Voluntary Post-Tax Contributions

-- You can also make extra payments into your ASA post-tax.
+- You can also make extra payments into your DC post-tax.
 This means your federal, state and Social Security taxes have already been withheld.

 - If your employer allows, you can stop making extra payments.
-Or, you can change the amount you pay into your ASA.
+Or, you can change the amount you pay into your DC.

-You can decide how you want your ASA to be invested with these seven options:
+You can decide how you want your DC to be invested with these seven options:

 - Fixed Income Fund